junxit/us-congress-bills-115/bill.md

 - **(a)** *In general* Section 8(a)(2) of the Whistleblower Protection Act of 1989 (5 U.S.C.
 5509 note) is amended by striking “2003, 2004, 2005, 2006, and 2007” and inserting “2017 through 2022”.
 - **(b)** *Effective date* The amendment made by subsection (a) shall take effect as though enacted on September 30, 2015.

+## § 14.
+Technical amendment

+Section 1214(b)(1)(B)(ii) of title 5, United States Code, as amended by section 1 of the Act entitled “An Act to amend section 1214 of title 5, United States Code, to provide for stays during a period that the Merit Systems Protection Board lacks a quorum.”
+(S. 1083, 115th Congress, 1st Session), is amended by striking “who was appointed, by and with the advice and consent of the Senate,”.